awwaiid/thelackthereof/content/Community vs Content.md

 <Sunir> software is interesting in that while all information is both bits + encoding, software makes the encoding also bits

-<awwaiid> though your analogy seems to be becomming inappropriate when comparing post-modern=community, modern=document-centric, etc
+<awwaiid> though your analogy seems to be becoming inappropriate when comparing post-modern=community, modern=document-centric, etc

 <Sunir> software then incorporates time